9/11 Families v. Saudi Arabia Terrorism Lawsuit

 No court has ever ordered a foreign nation to produce its highest-ranking ministers to provide testimony — let alone members of a royal family.

-Some of the most important officials whom the court has ordered to sit for depositions include three Saudi princes and two Saudi officials whose names and involvement in the plot have not been previously publicly released, Musaed al-Jarrah and Abdullah al-Jaithen.
+In the order to sit for depositions are some of the most important officials ordered by the court, including three Saudi princes and two Saudi officials whose names and involvement in the 9/11 plot have not been publicly released before, Musaed al-Jarrah and Abdullah al-Jaithen.

-Never before has a U.S. court ordered such high-ranking government officials to appear for a deposition.
+A U.S. court has never previously ordered such high-ranking government officials to appear for a deposition.